MetaphorData/connectors/metaphor/airflow_plugin/README.md

 metaphor_assume_role_arn = [AWS_ROLE_ARN]
 ```

 3. Configure inlets and outlets for your Airflow operators.
+For example,

 ``` python
 from airflow.operators.bash import BashOperator